The following divisions and units make up the Fairhaven Police Department:

 The uniform patrol division is the largest division within the police department.
 Patrol officers are responsible for responding to all requests for services received by the Fairhaven Police Communications Center.

-The patrol division is comprised of 6 sergeants and 24 patrol officers.
+The patrol division is comprised of 1 Lieuteanant, 5 sergeants and 20 patrol officers.
 There is a minimum of 1 sergeant and 3 officers assigned to uniform patrol at any given time of the day or night.

-Patrol supervisors are Sergeants David Sobral, Michael Bouvier, Timothy Souza, Kevin Swain and Daniel Dorgan.
+Patrol supervisors are Lieutenant David Sobral, Sergeants Michael Bouvier, Timothy Souza, Kevin Swain, Daniel Dorgan, and Scott Gordon.

 Uniform patrol officers are, by necessity, generalists.
 They are required to respond to calls ranging from parking complaints to homicides.
 They must be prepared to make quick and uniformed decisions at any type of emergency.